Esri/offline-editor-js/lib/edit/ISSUES.md

 - try and fill localStorage to see what happens...
 OK, localStorage.setItem() throws error
 - prevent attributeEditor to appear after replaying the stored edits, OK
 - be careful with updates for features added offline (replace tmp id by final id), ONGOING
+	- updates/deletes of features added offline (not yet in the server) are not updated correctly in the local layer

+- rename offlineFeatureService to offlineFeaturesManager
 - goOnline()/goOffline() automatically
 - unit tests
 - feedback graphics layer